 Tip 1: It takes time

 There is no magical solution for you to grow a community in no time.
 You will see articles about guerrilla marketing or growth hacking, tricks to get noticed fast.
 Sure, you can come up with creative ways to grow your following faster.
 But it’ll still take a lot of work, unless you’re very lucky.
-Especially if you’re working on a niche game, you can’t expect thousands of players to subscribe to your channels overnight.There is no magical solution for you to grow a community in no time, but hopefully these tips on… Click To Tweet
+Especially if you’re working on a niche game, you can’t expect thousands of players to subscribe to your channels overnight.There is no magical solution for you to grow a community in no time, but hopefully these tips on growing a community when you start with 0 players can help!
+Click To Tweet

 For one, You can only grow so big as the nature of your creations and your posts allow you to.
 An accessible title with appealing graphics, vibrant colors and funny gifs will attract people faster than your manic Shoot’em up or yet another Metroidvania.